 - availability and suitability of ways of eliminating or minimising the risk

-- the level of control a PCBU has over the matter.
+- the level of control a person conducting a business or undertaking has over the matter.

-Every state and territory has a work health and safety regulator whose inspectors are appointed to:
+Every state and territory has a work health and safety regulator whose WHS inspectors are appointed to:

 - ensure compliance